College Football News Preview 2020: TCU Horned Frogs Keys To The Season

 Get the downfield passing game going again.
 The TCU defense will again be among the Big 12’s best, and the running game might be outstanding if Zachary Evans is the real deal right out of the box, but as Max Duggan and the passing game go, so goes the offense.

-Duggan had to get through his true freshman season in the high-powered world of the Big 12, and for the most part, he did just fine.
-However, TCU won when the passing game was great, and it will again with all of the other parts in place.
+With QB Max Duggan out for the foreseeable future, the replacement has to be able to push the ball down the field.
+TCU won when the passing game was great, and it will eventually be strong again with all of the other parts in place.

 As a team, TCU was 3-0 when it averaged 7.7 yards or more per attempt.
 The 2019 passing game averaged a paltry 6.2 yards per throw after sputtering in 2018 averaging 6.7 yards per pass.
 Before that, the O averaged eight yards or more per throw in three of the previous four seasons.